 The BottleDrop network’s convenient consumer access has brought an era of rapid growth in recent years.
 OBRC regularly opens new bag drop-off locations across Oregon, and the volume of bags returned (11.4 million in 2022) has more than doubled in just the past two years.

 Getting Oregonians their refund value

 At a dime per container, the value of refunds adds up fast.
 This requires speedy reimbursements for retailers and payments directly to consumers and nonprofits.
 Because Oregon’s Bottle Bill is a “producer responsibility” system, OBRC manages the flow of deposits and container refunds on behalf of its distributor members, paying out over $205 million to consumers in 2022 alone.

 BottleDrop account holders can conveniently access their accounts online, through a mobile app, or through physical BottleDrop kiosks located at Redemption Centers and retail stores.
-Customers can use the app to transfer funds to Venmo, PayPal, or a bank account, withdraw their BottleDrop funds for cash, use them to shop with store credit (with an extra 20% added at participating retailers through the BottleDrop Plus program), donate them to any of the thousands of nonprofits participating in the BottleDrop Give Blue Bag program or save them for college by linking their BottleDrop accounts with an Oregon College Savings Plan account.
+Customers can withdraw their BottleDrop funds for cash, use them to shop with in-store credit (with an extra 20% added at participating retailers through the BottleDrop Plus program), donate them to any of the thousands of nonprofits participating in the BottleDrop Give Blue Bag program or save them for college by linking their BottleDrop accounts with an Oregon College Savings Plan account.

 Producer responsibility, consumer popularity